produle/prevjs/README.md

 # PrevJS

 ## About
-PrevJS is a super-easy static website builder built on top of EJS templates.
+PrevJS is a super-easy static website generator built on top of EJS templates.
 It's main goal is to build, optimize and deploy static websites with much less work.

 ## Features
-* Create - Created for front-end people who want to code in plain html, js and css.
+* 🧑‍💻 Create - Created for front-end people who want to code in **plain html, js and css**.
 Which also means you can convert your existing static website into a prevjs site easily
-* Build - Export optimized for SEO with sitemap generation, page pre-fetching, webp conversion and minification.
+* ⏱ Build - Export **optimized for SEO** with sitemap generation, page pre-fetching, webp conversion and minification.
 Scores 99 in Google pagespeed tool.
-* Deploy - Host to your CDN in a click.
-Out of box support for AWS CloudFront
+* 🎉 Deploy - Host to your CDN in a click.
+Out of box support for **AWS CloudFront**
-* Dynamic templates - Generate static webpages dynamically from JSON data with a single template.
+* 🎭 Dynamic templates - Generate **static webpages dynamically** from JSON data with a single template.
 Useful for blog, doc
-* Dynamic template preview without export.
+* 👀 **Dynamic template preview** without export.
 Just enter the dynamic path in your browser and PrevJS will automatically load the page with related data
-* PrevJS sites can be part of your existing website.
+* 🧩 PrevJS sites can be **part of your existing website**.
 Since a prevjs site has almost no dependencies or node modules.
 It can be part of your existing website even if it is a JSP or PHP site.
-* Live preview of site - no reloading of webpages after editing
+* 😍 **Live preview** of site - no reloading of webpages after editing
-* Future-proof, the code both in development and production is web native as it requires no special modifications or libraries (except ejs).
-Which means even in the un-likely event PrevJS is not maintained, your code will not go bust like other un-maintained site builders.
+* 😇 **Future-proof**, the code both in development and export is web native as it requires no special modifications or libraries (except ejs).
+Which means even in the un-likely event PrevJS is not maintained, your code will not go bust like other un-maintained site generators.

 # How to use